twonoise/mightymic/README.md

 Our setup is highly immune to that.
 Some differential non-equivalency are easily rejected by definition of differential signals.
 Non-symmetric taps measured & agjusted using `Ratio` knob & scale.

+**Disadvantages?**

+Both stereo ADCs should form a perfect tandem, in terms of timings (relative skew and it's wander) (as well as already mentioned amplitude and preamp gain match).
+It is known that for `JACK` setup and `ALCxxx` codecs, and `alsamixer`, this is true; but your setup can differ, and it is not easy to create test set for it to confirm its ideal behaviour.
+Hopefully, for voice, some skew is acceptable.

+Amplitudes mismatch (imperfect `Ratio` value) can create some distortions at the points where gate flip flops.
+This is mostly fixed with included LFP filter.
+Probably, there is auto `Ratio` calculation possible, but not easy.
+It should be like step error detector, integrator, and feedback.
+It can rectify possible skew also.
+Ask me if you really need it.

 Glossary
 --------
 * LNA: Low noise amplifier.